The Version 4.0 (August, 2019) of the IDF_CC tool, include:

 The ECCC IDF dataset implemented in this version of the IDF_CC tool can be obtained from ECCC (version 3.00, dated Feb 27, 2019): http://climate.weather.gc.ca/prods_servs/engineering_e.html.

-The new Version 2.0 of the IDF_CC tool is now available for beta testing.
-The tool has been updated with many new features (see Version 2 Technical Manual for details).
+The Version 3.0 (December, 2018) of the IDF_CC tool was updated with many new features (see Version 3 Technical Manual for details).
 Main features of the updated version include:

-- A new user interface: A friendly and efficient user interface provides for easy communication with tool database and modelbase.
+- A new user interface: A user-friendly and efficient interface provides for easy tool use.